Overview of the Strategic Planning Process

 APNA employs a strategic plan, informed by feedback from our councils, chapters, and membership, to guide the Board of Directors in governance of the association.
-On February 18, 2012, the APNA Board of Directors, the editor of JAPNA, and senior APNA staff met to develop a new long-term strategic plan for the next five years.
+On February 26 and 27, 2015, a strategic planning group consisting of the Board of Directors and senior staff of the American Psychiatric Nurses Association (APNA) met to update its long-range strategic direction.
 The result of this meeting was a plan that dovetails with APNA's previous strategic plan and that defines APNA’s future direction.
 It is the group’s consensus on what will constitute APNA’s future success.

 This plan and its successful implementation signals the APNA Board of Directors' commitment to leading the association strategically.
 The APNA Strategic Plan represents a compass that is used to guide and focus APNA’s future decision-making and ongoing operational work.

 One of the challenges that APNA faces is the fact that there is more it can do than it has resources to accomplish.
 Planning strategically is about identifying a limited number of goals that APNA must undertake in order to move successfully into the future.